 The following is adapted from the Royal Australian Navy News, 17 April 1970 edition, page 4.

 From1950 onwards the post-war tempo Naval growth quickened.
-The outbreak of the Korean hostilities in June 1950 intensified demands for naval strength.
+The outbreak of the Korean hostilities in June 1950 intensified demands for naval forces.

 Nine ships altogether were sent to operational theatres; Anzac, Tobruk, Bataan and Warramunga each having two tours of duty, while Sydney, Culgoa, Condamine, Murchison and Shoalhaven each made an operational tour.